Jak57/ai-polished-text/test_readme.md

-# APT-Eval
+# BanglaTalk
-This repository is the implementation of the paper ['Almost AI, Almost Human: The Challenge of Detecting AI-Polished Writing'](https://arxiv.org/abs/2502.15666).
+This repository is the implementation of the paper ['BanglaTalk: Towards Real-Time Speech Assistance for Bengali Regional Dialects'](https://arxiv.org/abs/2510.06188).

 ## Dataset Overview